 The Vulval Pain Society takes no responsibility for any products mentioned on this site or for the content of any external websites.
-Reference to any products, services, hypertext link to the third parties or other information by trade name, trademark, supplier or otherwise does not constitute or imply its endorsement, sponsorship or recommendation by the Vulval Pain Society (VPS) or its employees or those of its affiliated organisations such as the vulval pain support groups (VPSGs) or their members.
+Reference to any products, services, hypertext link to the third parties or other information by trade name, trademark, supplier or otherwise does not constitute or imply their endorsement, sponsorship or recommendation by the Vulval Pain Society (VPS), the VPS Management Committee, or the members of affiliated organisations such as the vulval pain support groups (VPSGs).
 Such references are for convenience only.
 Additionally, should you decide to contact any third parties, individuals or organisations external to the VPS via the VPS website, the VPS cannot take responsibility for any information provided by these persons or groups.